44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 Choose the right app (or paper)

-Paper or an app, it doesn’t matter which one you choose.
+Paper or an app—it doesn’t matter which one you choose.
 Each one has its benefits.
-However, papers are missing several unique features that you can find in digital to-do lists.
+However, papers are missing several unique features that you can find in digital versions.
 For starters, you can easily edit your lists on apps like Microsoft To-Do.
-These applications also come with reminder features which you can’t find on papers.
+These applications also come with reminder features which you can’t find on paper.

 And most of the time, these apps save your data on the cloud, which means you can’t lose your lists.
 But don’t choose apps just because they have all these advantages over papers.
 Instead, find out which one works for you and go along with it.